THoeken/powermatcher/get-involved.md

   creditlink: http://texturelovers.com
 ---

 PowerMatcher and FPAI are open source projects.
-Contributions are welcome to improve the experience.
+Contributions are welcome and actively encouraged to improve the experience.
 There are multiple ways to contribute to the project.
 Some examples:

 * Share your experience with others (e.g. via powermatcher.org)
-* Improve documentation (any kind)
+* Improve/Write documentation (any kind)
 * Report bugs
 * Send in feature requests
 * Fix bugs